10Dozen/dzn_tSFramework/README.md

 Conditions that lead mission to Debriefing screen.
 CfgDebriefing classes helper.

 ##### Mission Defaults
 Some default mission pre-sets (like player score).
+Freeze time on mission start option.

 ##### tS Notes
 Game and TTP notes for each players